WBNA: History

 The station's construction permit was granted by the Federal Communications Commission (FCC) in 1978.
 Bob Rodgers, the station's president and the management of the station, associated with a 6,000-member Evangel Tabernacle congregation, intended for the station to go on the air on Christmas Day 1985, but technical problems with the transmission antenna prevented that from happening.
 After seven years of construction and technical errors, WBNA finally signed on the air on April 2, 1986, as the second full-power independent station in the Louisville market.
-WBNA's sign-on marked the first signal on analog Channel 21 in Louisville since the demise of WKLO-TV, which operated as a dual ABC/DuMont affiliate from October 1953 through April 1954.
+Rodgers gave credit to Louisville engineer Clarance Henson for helping guide the church through the whole process of finally getting switched on.
+WBNA's sign-on marked the first signal on analog channel 21 in Louisville since the demise of WKLO-TV, which operated as a dual ABC/DuMont affiliate from October 1953 through April 1954.

 WBNA originally offered mostly local and national religious programming.
 Broadcasting this programming format did not come without risks as Christian-oriented television became a depressed market due to recent scandals involving televangelists.
 Thus, by 1988, the station developed a schedule that is more typical of a general entertainment independent station, which included family-oriented programs, movies, and some programming from shopping networks.
 However, televised local church services remained on the schedule.

 When WDRB (channel 41) joined Fox eleven months later in May 1987, WBNA became the only independent in Louisville until WFTE (channel 58, now WBKI) signed on in March 1994; when that station joined UPN in 1995, WBNA once again became Louisville's sole independent station.

 The station became a charter affiliate of The WB when the network launched on January 11, 1995.
 However, Evangel felt chagrin at The WB's decision to pick up several programs that it believed offended the sensibilities of channel 21's mostly fundamentalist and Pentecostal viewership, such as nighttime soap Savannah, supernatural dramas Charmed and Buffy the Vampire Slayer and sitcom Unhappily Ever After.
 WBNA opted to preempt these programs and fill these timeslots with syndicated or religious programming.
 These shows were seen in the Louisville market via WGN-TV's national feed during this time period.
 The WB soon regretted aligning with a conservative religious station, and began making plans to move its programming elsewhere.
 In 1998, Campbellsville-based WGRB (channel 34, later the original WBKI-TV), which had been serving as the WB affiliate for the southern portion of the Louisville market for just over a year, became the market's primary WB affiliate.
 At the same time, it announced plans to build a new transmitter tower (which was activated in 2000) that would not only improve its coverage within Louisville itself and some adjacent areas, but give it at least grade B signal coverage in most of Kentucky.
 WBNA became an affiliate of the family-oriented network Pax TV—later i: Independent Television and now Ion Television—in September 1999.